 LAB MEDIA: Supplementary Figure 1C.

-The expression of apical markers, such as VILLIN (pronounce ‘villin’) [1] and ZO-1 (spell out ‘Z-O-1’) [2], was detected at the outer side of the epithelium that was exposed to the medium [3].
+The expression of apical markers, such as VILLIN (pronounce ‘villin’) [1] and ZO-1 (pronounce ‘ZO-1’) [2], was detected at the outer side of the epithelium that was exposed to the medium [3].

 LAB MEDIA: Figure 2A and B. Video editor emphasize the green stained cells in A.